Service Center Construction in Round Rock, TX

 What usually drives the schedule on a service center construction project in Round Rock?

-How do you handle closeout on service center construction work?
+How do you handle closeout on service center construction work in the Round Rock area?